nicolasguillard/workshop_cs_202503/README_EN.md

 - `./workshop_part_*.ipynb`: notebooks containing the statements;
 - `./workshop_part*__solutions.ipynb`: notebooks containing solutions,
 - `./utils/`: some files in the `utils` directory contain the factorisation of codes presented in the notebooks, for reuse in the following parts (for example, the codes for calculating the statistics on the dataset);
-- `./weights/`: weights generated during the workshop, and ‘solution’ weights;
+- `./weights/`: weights generated during the workshop, and ‘solution’ weights in the subdirectory `./weights/solutions/`;
 - `./villes.txt`: this file contains the dataset of 36583 names of French cities (source: [Générer des noms de villes et communes françaises](https://github.com/alxndrTL/villes)).